 What are some reasons you might consider Concurrent Enrollment?
-Here are some of the best reasons cited on the Colorado Department of Education Concurrent Enrollment Website: http://www.cde.state.co.us/concurrentenrollment/options-concurrentenrollment
+Here are some of the best reasons cited on the Colorado Department of Education Concurrent Enrollment Website

 No tuition cost to you-The school district covers the cost of tuition; for most courses and programs, students and families pay for books and fees.